 This all said, ALL apologists (and people for that matter), fail in their lives and ministries in various ways.
 When these failings impact our ministries, this is especially an occasion for repentance, mourning, and taking the best corrective actions we are able to muster.
 We’ve damaged more than our personal growth as a Christian disciple, as well as hurt those close to us; we’ve damaged Christian witness.

 It is bad enough when a Christian disciple has a personal failing which impacts their ministry, but far worse when this failing is directly connected to the nature of the ministry itself.
 For example, it is one thing if someone involved in a pro-life ministry secretly had an abortion to cover-up their pregnancy.
 This would certainly cause a stir in the media, doing damage to the ministry.
 Yet, it would be quite another thing if it were found out that the director of a pro-life ministry was secretly moonlighting as an abortion doctor.
 The latter would fundamentally undermine the ministry’s message and credibility.

 As a case study, I’d like to examine the ongoing saga of Ergun Caner, the ex-Muslim ‘extremest’ from Ohio, turned Christian convert and Evangelical rising-star.
-I pick this example because of its importance, scale, longevity, and breadth of entanglement within the Evangelical community.
+I pick this scandal as an example because of its importance, scale, longevity, and breadth of entanglement within the Evangelical community.